Location: Neasham, Darlington

 Download: Newbus Grange Easy Read Brochure

-Newbus Grange is an Independent Hospital for men living with autism, learning disabilities and complex needs
+Newbus Grange is an Independent Hospital for men living with autism and complex needs

-Based in the beautiful countryside near Darlington, County Durham, Newbus Grange provides assessment and intervention for up to 17 men living with autism, learning disabilities and complex needs.
+Based in the beautiful countryside near Darlington, County Durham, Newbus Grange provides assessment and treatment for up to 17 men living with autism and complex needs.
 The team can also support individuals who may have been detained under the Mental Health Act, as well as those who have complex behaviours, or who have significant difficulties with social engagement.

 Newbus Grange provides a structured, positive, empathic and low-arousal environment with good links to home, the community and outside agencies.
 At the end of 2017, Newbus Grange received two national accreditations.
 The first was the Accreditation for Inpatient Learning Disability Mental Health Services (AIMS-LD) from the Quality Network for Inpatient Learning Disability Services (QNLD) by the Royal College of Psychiatrists.
 The second accreditation was made to Newbus Grange by the National Autistic Society (NAS).
 Both of these accreditations made comment to the fantastic person-centred approach at Newbus Grange that is supported by the innovative model of care, Personal PATHS.
 This ensures the focus remains entirely on enabling the people they support to have the highest quality of life, choice, independence and happiness.